sujato/bendall-cv/README.md

 ## Issues with the transcription

 In the scanned version of von Hinuber's text that is uploaded here, the square brackets `[` can sometimes appear like dandas `|`.
 Be aware that there are no straight dandas in von Hinuber's text, he only uses slash `/`.
 So if it looks like danda, it's a square bracket!

+## Keyboard input

+An Atom package for using the Velthuis transliteration system (https://en.wikipedia.org/wiki/Velthuis) for inputting texts can be found here: https://github.com/SamaneriVimala/velthuis-autocorrect